Code-Institute-Submissions/py/docs/design-thinking/idea-outline/idea_outline.md

 - **Ease of Use**: Ensuring that the software and interface are user-friendly and intuitive for a seamless experience.
 #### **Safety Needs**
 - **Reliability & Payment Flexibility**: Guaranteeing a secure, professional platform with safe payment options, both online and offline.
+#### **Technical Needs & Extended Services**
+- **Tech Support**: Offer inherent technical services along with extended technical support for each product or service.
+- **Extended Services**: This includes bug fixes, feature enhancements, hosting & domain, installation, updates, performance optimization, SEO, marketing, documentation, and design thinking.

 ### Psychological Needs

 #### **Belongingness and Love Needs**
 - **Inclusivity & Engagement**: Welcoming users from all backgrounds, fostering a sense of belonging, and delivering engaging content that aligns with users' needs.
 #### **Esteem Needs**
-- **Recognition & Personalization**: Catering specifically to businesses, developers, and individuals, while allowing customization, fostering a sense of pride and value in their creations.
+- **Recognition & Personalization**: Catering specifically to businesses, developers, and individuals, while allowing customization, fostering a sense of pride and value in their creations (alignment).

-### Self-fulfillment Needs:
+### Self-fulfillment Needs

 #### **Self-Actualization**
 - **Informed Decisions**: Empowering users through knowledge on software licensing and ownership, leading to growth and realization.
-#### **Innovation & Mastery**:
-- Embracing the future with Blockchain technology, allowing users to stay ahead and innovate.
+- **Innovation & Mastery**: Embracing the future with Blockchain technology, allowing users to stay ahead and innovate.